bastanja/stitch_generator/doc/paths.md

 The shape of a path is a Function2D.
 It returns a position along the center line of the path.

-Example: Positions along a bezier curve
+Example: Positions along a Bézier curve

 ![Path Shape](images/path_components_shape.svg)